stevbla/reInvent_smart_factory/README.md

 2. From the left hand menu drag on an "inject" object and copy in the Topic string (ns=4;s=|var|CODESYS Control Win V3.Application.GVL.Data_Streams[0].Angle) as per the screenshot, clicking Done once completed.
 ![Node Red New Flow](images/nodered-inject.png)

 3. Next drag on a opc-ua-client object, link it to the inject object.
-Double click it and define the endpoint using the PLC Windows server IP, click Done.
+Double click it and define the endpoint using the PLC Windows server IP, set the Interval to "1 second", click Done.
 ![Node Red New Flow](images/nodered-opcua.png)

 4. Next drag on a function, link it to the opc-ua client object and add the code as defined in the image below.